Phyllanthus acidus: Description

-The flowers can be male, female or hermaphrodite.
-They are small and pinkish and appear in clusters in 5-to-12.5-cm long panicles.
-Flowers are formed at leafless parts of the main branches, at the upper part of the tree.
+Flower clusters are formed in 5–12.5 cm long panicles from leafless parts of main branches at the upper part of the tree; they can be male, female or both.
+They are small and pinkish.

 The fruits are numerous, oblate, with 6 to 8 ribs, and densely clustered.
 They are pale yellow or white, waxy, crisp and juicy, and very sour.
 4 to 6 seeds are contained in a stone at the center of each fruit.